Preliminary Hazard Analysis

 HCRQ can teach you how to perform better, faster PHAs using Optimal Hazard Identification (OHI) (based on advice received from psychologists) either at our

 HCRQ has been tasked, on more than a few occasions, to coordinate Preliminary Hazard Analysis sessions even in cases where we know very little about the system being developed.
 This is a testimony to the effectiveness of the OHI process.
 Get ready to save money.
 Remember how costly these multi-disciplinary meetings are?
-It is often difficult event to form these groups.
+It is often difficult even to form these groups.

 The Preliminary Hazard Analysis is not the only hazard identification technique.
 In the case of SAE ARP4761, Functional Hazard Assessment (FHA) is the first analysis performed (by the way FHA is not equivalent to PHA).
 Some people use HAZOP or, believe it or not, FMEA techniques for this purpose.